nmeri17/suphle-docs/src/docs/v1/modules/index.md

 - Modules can be tested by stubbing out the interfaces of modules they are dependent on.

 Suphle doesn't enforce boundaries between modules.
-For that, you'll need to write a [dependency sanitizer rule](/docs/v1/application-server) that revolts when a dependency within the root `AllModules` namespace doesn't conform to that of the penultimate parent namespace of the evaluated class.
+For that, you'll need to write a [startup filter](/docs/v1/application-server#Custom-startup-operations) that revolts when a dependency within the root `AllModules` namespace doesn't conform to that of the penultimate parent namespace of the evaluated class.

 ### Defining producer modules